Stoeoef/spade/README.md

 packages is not required.

 # Compatibility note
 Spade complies with semantic versioning, and since it is past its 1.0 version, current minor version changes will be backward compatible.
-However, due to the way cargo resolves dependencies, there might be issues when using spade combined with cgmath or nalgebra: every time spade updates these libraries, the using code must be update too, even if spade would still work happily with the older versions.
-To avoid this, consider switching to fixed size arrays as points until [public / private dependencies make their way into cargo](https://github.com/rust-lang/rust/issues/44663).
+However, due to the way cargo resolves dependencies, there might be issues when using spade combined with cgmath or nalgebra: every time spade updates these libraries, the using code must be update too, even if spade would still work happily with an older version.
+To avoid this, consider switching to fixed size arrays as points, implementing your own point type or do some creative hacking into your cargo.lock to force cargo into using the correct cgmath / nalgebra version.

 # Documentation
-The documentation can be found under [docs.rs](https://docs.rs/spade/).
+The documentation can be found on [docs.rs](https://docs.rs/spade/).
 There is also a [user guide](https://stoeoef.gitbooks.io/spade-user-manual/content/) available.

 # Project state
-I (the main developer) am currently working on splitting up this package into smaller packages (for rtrees and delaunay triangulations), along with some larger API changes.
-Thus, I won't add large features to spade.
-However, I will still be monitoring pull requests and try to implement smaller, easily fixable tasks - please do not hesitate to open an appropriate issue!
+Spade is being passively maintained, please file all bugs that you can find!
+However, I don't plan any major release at the moment.
+Spade's r-tree has been split off into the smaller [rstar crate](https://crates.io/crates/rstar) which is the recommended replacement. rstar compiles faster, runs faster and is more actively developed.

 # Examples
 ## R-Tree